dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.2-taking-notes.md

 > 💡 The lookup command is the main way to interact with Dendron.
 It is used for both looking up your notes and creating new notes.
 When you do a lookup on a note that hasn't been created, Dendron will create it for you.
 Remember the `%KEYBINDING%+L` shortcut.

 > 🌱 Try it yourself - bring up the lookup bar with %KEYBINDING%+L. Type `recipes` and hit Enter.
-Afterward, you can use the `%KEYBINDING%+Tab` shortcut to get back to this note.
+Afterward, you can use the `Ctrl+Tab` shortcut to get back to this note.

 This should have created a note named `recipes.md`.
 Notes in Dendron are just plaintext markdown.
 They live in your file system and are portable across any platform, which makes it very easy to import/ export your notes and even to publish your notes to a hosted website.
 You can try to add some content to the body of your `recipes` note now.